deployKF/website/content/guides/platform/deploykf-gateway.md

         Remember that DNS records take time to propagate, so you may experience downtime if you delete resources and then recreate them.

+### Configure DNS Manually

+This section explains how to manually configure DNS records with your DNS provider.

 ??? steps "Configure DNS - _Manual_"

     You can manually configure DNS records with your DNS provider that target your deployKF Gateway Service.